 Using a stand mixer allows you to clean up your kitchen while the mixer does the hard work.
 And although I love unleashing my stresses onto a poor unsuspecting mass of dough, I have no desire to go searching for that rogue bit of dough that somehow got lost or mixed into a few strands of my ponytail.
 Kneading brioche dough is less messy.

-The 2 stages of kneading brioche dough
+Two stages for kneading brioche dough in a mixer

 For most bread recipes, the ingredients get combined to form a shaggy dough, at which point, you would knead that dough until it forms a smooth, supple, elastic ball of dough.
 The kneading process is one long step, usually about 6 minutes if you are kneading with the dough hook of your mixer, as you work the dough to build up a network of gluten that is cohesive, elastic, and supple.